MyRandomShit/tech-progression/reference_materials/94_14_timeline_the_canvas.md

 **Entry 5,892 (2030):**
 *"I'm building a civilization on canvas instead of silicon.*

 *I elevated artists.
 I funded theaters.
-I made beauty the metric.*
+I made beauty the metric.
+But I didn't eliminate science—I made it serve art.*

 *I triggered it with "The Awakening" in 2003 - showed them what life could be.
 They remembered.
 They changed.*